Health Savings Account (HSA)

 Eligible for an HSA:

-- Employees enrolled in our Savings Advantage plan, a high deductable health plan (HDHP).
+- Employees enrolled in our Savings Advantage plan, a high deductible health plan (HDHP).

 Not eligible for an HSA:

-- Employees claimed as a dependent on another person’s tax return.
+- Employees claimed as someone else's tax dependent;

 Employees can make contributions to an HSA on a pre-tax basis through payroll deductions only if they are enrolled the Savings Advantage plan.

-For the 2020 plan year, McClatchy will make two contributions to an active employee’s HSA account to assist with cash flow for expenses.
+For the 2022 plan year, McClatchy will make contributions to an active employee’s HSA account to assist with cash flow for expenses.
 The contribution ranges from $500- $1,000 per year depending on coverage levels.